pymacaron/pymacaron/README.md

 ### JWT authentication

-klue-microservice allows you to add JWT token authentication around api endpoints.
+pymacaron allows you to add JWT token authentication around api endpoints.

 Authentication is achieved by passing a JWT session token in the HTTP